 Going for a walk with your dog may be one of your favorite ways to exercise and relax, but your pleasant outing can quickly turn into a stressful one if your dog seems to hate other dogs and you happen to encounter one running loose.
-If the other dog is threatening or if your own dog doesn’t like other dogs, a dog fight could ensue, and the situation can become downright dangerous.
+If the other dog is threatening or if you have an aggresive dog, a dog fight could ensue, and the situation can become downright dangerous.

 Like most owners of antisocial dogs, Thea McCue of Austin, Texas, is well aware of how quickly an outdoor activity with her dog can stop being fun.
 Wurley, her 14-month-old Lab mix, is a happy, energetic dog who loves to swim and go running on the hike-bike trails around their home.
 But when he’s on-leash, he barks at other dogs, growls, and even lunges.